nidhaloff/igel/README.rst

     # model definition
     model:
-        type: classification    # type of the problem you want to solve. | possible values: [regression, classification]
+        type: classification    # type of the problem you want to solve. | possible values: [regression, classification, clustering]
         algorithm: NeuralNetwork    # which algorithm you want to use. | type igel algorithms in the Terminal to know more
         arguments: default          # model arguments: you can check the available arguments for each model by running igel help in your terminal
         use_cv_estimator: false     # if this is true, the CV class of the specific model will be used if it is supported